baines/baines.github.com/games/_posts/2011-10-10-invader-from-space.md

 ---
 Invader from space was made for a 2 week "retro with a twist" competition in 2011.
-Differing from a certain other game, you are tasked with shooting down only a single invading alien, but that might be harder than it
+Differing from a certain other game, you are tasked with shooting down only a single invading alien, but that might be harder than it sounds.